chili-publish/grafx-documentation/docs/CHILI-GraFx/users/roles/index.md

 End users, Subscription Admins and Environment Admins can function as Template Designers when they are allocated a Template Designer Seat.

-(1) Content Admins will be able to create Templates, but the output will be watermarked.
+[^1]: Content Admins will be able to create Templates, but the output will be watermarked, if you are on a CHILI publisher Online contract.
+To be able to edit GraFx Studio Template in a CHILI GraFx contract, you need Template Designer Seats.

 !!!
 Info "Legend"
 	**Roles**